SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{BS} = \frac{1}{n} \sum_{i=1}^n (f_i - o_i)^2  $$

 Smaller values of BS indicate better agreement between forecasts and observations.
-Note that while BS can be generalized to multi-categorical events, the Solar Forecast Arbiter only includes built-in support for the (more commonly used) single event BS (as defined above).
+Note that while BS can be generalized to events with more than two outcomes, the Solar Forecast Arbiter only includes built-in support for the (more commonly used) binary events definition.

 ### Brier Skill Score (BSS)